Bitcoin As An Asset Class

 Sharpe

-The Sharpe-ratio (return divided by risk) is often used as a measure to determine the attractiveness of an asset class.
+The Sharpe ratio (return divided by risk) is often used as a measure to determine the attractiveness of an asset class.
 It reflects the amount of return per unit of volatility.
 As can be derived from the chart below, bitcoin scores extremely well on the Sharpe ratio.
 Since July 2010, bitcoin’s annualized Sharpe ratio is 2.95, 2.5 times the Sharpe ratio of the number two, global treasuries.
 In general, a Sharpe ratio north of 1 is considered very attractive.
 Bitcoin's impressive price volatility has, so far, been compensated by an even more impressive return, pushing the Sharpe-ratio up.
 If you ‘forget’ to look at the underlying data, bitcoin should be considered as an extremely attractive asset class.

 Correlation